 Electronic resource or web site name if applicable, address (URL), and the date you retrieved the image

 Zotero [zoh-TAIR-oh] is a free tool that collects, manages, and formats citations and bibliographies.
-You can attach PDFs, notes, and images to your references, arrange your sources into collections for different projects, and tag them for easy searching.
-Insert citations to Word or Google Docs as you write and create a formatted bibliography or works cited page with one click.
+You can attach PDFs, notes, and images to your references; arrange your sources into collections for different projects or classes; and tag them for easy searching or to jump-start chunks of your writing.
+Insert citations to Word or Google Docs as you write, and create a formatted bibliography or works cited page with one click!

-Check out our Zotero "step by step" guide to try it out yourself, sign up for a library workshop to get started, or make an appointment with a research librarian for troubleshooting and pro tips.
+Check out our Zotero "step by step" guide to try it out yourself, sign up for a library workshop to get started, or make an appointment with a research librarian for troubleshooting and pro tips—it's especially useful to get started with it early in a big project.
 Questions?
-Ask at the reference desk!
+Ask a librarian, at the reference desk or virtually!

 Need to hone your writing or oral presentation skills?
 Amherst College's Writing Center Associates are available to meet with you to discuss your specific class assignment, honors thesis, application essay, creative writing project, or speech.